 Fellow Since 2006

-This profile was prepared when Prakash Michael was elected to the Ashoka Fellowship in 2006.
+This description of Prakash Michael's work was prepared when Prakash Michael was elected to the Ashoka Fellowship in 2006.

 By setting up rural labor associations to monitor the transparent and effective implementation of the new National Rural Employment Guarantee Act, Seema Prakash and Prakash Michael are creating a grassroots democratic process that improves food security and rural labor relations in India.